Vishn07/microstructure-property-prediction/README.md

 ## Acknowledgements

 Datasets: MICRO2D (Georgia Tech, Kalidindi group), UHCS (Carnegie Mellon), and the 9% Cr steel dataset (US DOE NETL, Rozman et al., Data in Brief 2022).
-This project was developed as an independent research effort applying machine learning to materials microstructure-property relationships.
+This project was developed as research effort to apply machine learning to materials microstructure-property relationships.